Joaogbr/contiki-ng-MvmtOF/README.md

 ## Overview

-PMA-OF introduces additional link metrics based on the temporal variation of RSSI values.

-These metrics are used by the RPL Objective Function to favor parents with more stable link behavior, reducing frequent parent switching and improving route stability.
+PMA-OF leverages additional link metrics based on the temporal variation of RSSI values to favor parents with more stable link behavior, reducing frequent parent switching and improving route stability.

 ## Problem

-In RPL-based IoT networks, route stability can degrade significantly when nodes are mobile, particularly in dense urban environments where wireless link quality fluctuates rapidly.

-Traditional RPL objective functions rely on instantaneous link metrics and therefore react only after link degradation occurs.
+RPL is the standard routing solution for Internet of Things (IoT) networks.
+However, the inclusion of mobile devices into such net- works poses a challenge, as RPL does not support node mobility, resulting in route instability and data packet loss.

 ## Repository Structure